MatthewReid854/reliability/docs/Solving simultaneous equations with sympy.rst

     [(-1/2 + sqrt(3)/2, c1 - 3*sqrt(3)/2 + 3/2, -c1 - 5/2 + 5*sqrt(3)/2), (-sqrt(3)/2 - 1/2, c1 + 3/2 + 3*sqrt(3)/2, -c1 - 5*sqrt(3)/2 - 5/2)]
     '''

-note:: If you are using an iPython notebook, the display abilities are much better than the command line interface, so you can simply add sym.init_printing() after the import line and your equations should be displayed nicely.
+.. note:: If you are using an iPython notebook, the display abilities are much better than the command line interface, so you can simply add sym.init_printing() after the import line and your equations should be displayed nicely.

-A special thanks to Brigham Young University for offering `this <https://apmonitor.com/che263/index.php/Main/PythonSolveEquations>`_ tutorial.
+A special thanks to Brigham Young University for offering `this tutorial <https://apmonitor.com/che263/index.php/Main/PythonSolveEquations>`_.